State's new coronavirus deaths surge to 99, cases climb by 2,470

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of 24 deaths Monday after a state-record 324 on Aug.
-11, for a total of 14,917.
-California reported a U.S.-high 31 new deaths and is in third place overall with 15,018, just 101 ahead of Texas.
+Texas is in fourth place with the addition of 77 deaths Tuesday after a state-record 324 on Aug.
+11, for a total of 14,944.
+California reported 53 new deaths and is in third place overall with 15,071, just 127 ahead of Texas.

 State and county increases represent fatalities received by the state Monday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 97 on Aug.
 26.